 On the first floor, you will find many delightful objects from Greece (some of the from the Franz Cumont legacy), Rome, and Egypt.
 There is also a collection of Chinese art and you will find a couple of cuneiform tablets.
 The Egyptian-Hellenistic part (the collection of the Mr. Raoul Warocqué) is the best, but the most beautiful object is a room with ancient fresco’s.
 I was also impressed by a well-preserved statue of Artemis.

 The museum also has a collection of porcelain, which I did not visit.
 Theis situated in a delightful park.
-The town of Morlanweltz itself is along the ancient road that, as a straight line through the landscape, connected Cambrai, Bavay, Binche, Tongeren, and Maastricht.
+The town of Morlanweltz itself is along the ancient road that, as a straight line through the region, connected Cambrai, Bavay, Binche, Tongeren, and Maastricht.
 We drove down to Bavay, which was worth the detour.
 All in all, the I can recommend.